Meet Our Team

 Joel Brooks – Product & Special Projects Manager

 Joel Brooks, an avid hockey fan, grew up in Summerland, British Columbia where he was a hard-working student and busy athlete.
 Joel was always active in the community, earning a service award for volunteer work and spending his summers working on apple and cherry orchards, including the Carter’s.
-He obtained a BA at the University of British Columbia – Vancouver and is currently an MBA candidate at Simon Fraser University, after previously earning a Graduate Diploma in Business Administration from SFU.
+He obtained a BA at the University of British Columbia – Vancouver and is a recent MBA graduate from Simon Fraser University, after previously earning a Graduate Diploma in Business Administration from SFU.

-In Joel’s current role as Product & Special Projects Manager, he is tasked with managing Okanagan Specialty FruitsTM’ Arctic® apples product line.
+In Joel’s current role as Product & Special Projects Manager, he is tasked with managing Okanagan Specialty Fruits®‘ Arctic® apples product line.
 He is also responsible for leading various special projects OSF takes on.
 Joel’s mission is to ensure that OSF continues to stay true to its core characteristics, and through amazing products like Arctic® apples, positively influences the way people think about and experience produce.

 Jessica Brady – Manager, Industry Relations & Education

 A love of animals led Jessica to pursue a BSc and MSc, and ultimately a career, in agriculture.
 Based out of Manitoba, Jessica lives on a grain and cattle farm with her partner, Stewart, and their dog, Norm.
 When she’s not reffing rugby or playing soccer, Jessica enjoys knitting, reading, and hiking with Norm.
 She’s also been known to develop an Arctic® apple recipe every now and then!

 Jessica joined OSF in early 2016 and moved into the position of Stakeholder Outreach & Education in 2017, shortly after completing her first year with the company.
 In early 2018, Jessica took on her current role of Manager, Industry Relations & Education, which brings her face-to-face and online with those interested in Arctic® apples, to ensure that accurate and helpful information is shared.

 Denise Briggs – Communications Manager